Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

     }
 }
 ```
-**Note:** If we are trying to perform any operation on null, then we will get runtime exception saying null pointer exception.
+**Note:** If we are *trying to perform any operation on null*, then we will *get runtime exception saying null pointer exception*.
 * Once we creates an array, every array element by default initialized with default values.
-If we are not satisfied by default values then we can overwrite these values with our customized values.
+If we are *not satisfied by default values* then we *can overwrite these values with our customized values*.
 ```java
 public class Temp {
     public static void main(String[] args) {